wp-plugins/wordapp-mobile-app/README.txt

 Yes they are native apps & are submited to the app store and google play.

 = Is it really Free? =
 Yes, you can use & create your app for free.
-We will even help you upload your app for free.
+You are requested to invite some friends :).

 = Are there any premium options? =
-Yes, if you want to send push notifications you will be charged a monthly fee of $9.99
+Yes, to get the iOS app and if you want to send push notifications you will be charged a monthly fee of $9.99.

 = Can I just upload to android/iphone =
 Yes, you can choose either or both.